 The tourist season is in full swing in July.
 Marinas are full of pleasure boats, beaches are crowded with sunbathers, ferries are full, hotels hang out the "no vacancy" sign and tourist offices work from dawn to nightfall dispensing information and solving problems.
 There are no shortage of daytime trips, activities and excursions plus a range of music and cultural festivals that attract locals and visitors.
 The most important ones are listed below but nearly all coastal and island towns have music in the evening.

 Average July Temperatures (Celsius)

+With dozens of films in five days, this festival is truly a movie freak's delight.
+There are no starlets, few paparazzi and there's no need to drag out a ball gown.
+Just enjoy the movies.
 Fun and casual and with a program that gets better each year, this festival is a good excuse to visit Motovun.

-©CroatiaTraveller 2005-2017 All rights reserved
+©CroatiaTraveller 2005-2022 All rights reserved